• Skip to primary navigation

 Taxpayer Relief

-The CRA or Revenu Quebec may grant full or partial relief to taxpayers in certain situations, such as:
+The CRA and Revenu Quebec may grant full or partial relief in appropriate circumstances, including:

-• waiving the requirement to file specific forms, receipts or documents;
+• waiving the requirement to file specific forms, receipts, or supporting documents;

-• waiving taxes otherwise payable due to RRSP or TFSA overcontributions;
+• waiving taxes arising from RRSP or TFSA overcontributions;

-• assessing taxes beyond the normal reassessment period (to the taxpayer’s benefit).
+• reassessing taxes beyond the normal reassessment period, where beneficial to the taxpayer.

 Primary Sidebar